lmatte7/goMesh/README.md

 ```

 This example uses the Mac port name from the ESP32 drivers
 (`cu.SLAB_USBtoUART`) but this will change depending on the OS and the drivers used.
+It is possible to communicate with meshtastic radios over TCP as well.
+Passing in an IP address will automatically have the Radio client choose TCP communications.

 Remember to `defer` radio.Close() to close the port that's being used to communicate with the device.

 ## Usage